-C. Information cost estimate (Modified November 1, 2007) The Board may approve the SFB staff to hire an entity to verify, gather and submit information required under Step III for a school district, in which case, the entity will be paid directly by the Board.
-After reviewing the recommendation, the Board will approve or disapprove the selection of the site for a school facility.
+C. Information cost estimate (Modified November 1, 2007, August 3, 2022) The Board may authorize the Division of School Facilities to hire an entity to verify, gather and submit information required under Step III for a school district.
+After reviewing the recommendation, the Board may approve or disapprove the selection of the site for a school facility.

 Step III.
-Additional Information Required (Modified November 1, 2007)
+Additional Information Required (Modified November 1, 2007, August 3, 2022)

-After the completion of Step II, if the school district receives preliminary approval by the Board to accept the site, the Board will approve monies to allow the school district and staff to verify, gather and submit the following information about the site.
-Preliminary approval by the Board will also result in monies being allocated to cover closing costs.
-The school district will provide documentation of the actual expenditures from the monies provided per the Terms and Conditions for either Land Purchases, Land Donations or Land Leases.
-See Exhibits III.
-C, D, and E.
+After the completion of Step II, if the school district receives preliminary approval by the Board to accept the site, the Board may approve monies to allow the school district and SFOB staff to verify, gather and submit the following information about the site.
+Preliminary approval by the Board may also result in monies being allocated to cover closing costs.
+The school district will provide documentation of the actual expenditures from the monies provided per the Terms and Conditions for Land Acquisition.

-- 1. An appraisal of the land that documents that the proposed cost is at or below the fair market value.
+1. An appraisal of the land that documents that the proposed cost is at or below the fair market value.
 Two appraisals are ordered for all land purchases, one is ordered for donations.
 Appraisals can typically be completed in 4-6 weeks.

 - 2. Legal description

 - 3. Phase one environmental assessment, plus the following factors (if not included):

 - Hazardous materials

 - Archaeology: to be submitted to the State Historic Preservation Office for review and approval (typically completed in 30 days)

 - Endangered flora and fauna

 - Noise

 - Soil conditions

 - Adjacent land owners and/or uses

-Environmental Assessments typically take 4-6 weeks to complete.
+- Environmental Assessments typically take 4-6 weeks to complete.

 Environmental Assessments older than 180 days will need to be updated by the assessor.

 - 4. ALTA and Topographical Survey

 - 5. Testing for pesticides and herbicides

 - 6. Drainage statement

 - 7. Site development cost

 - 8. Photographic survey (if required by planning and zoning departments)

-- 9. Feasibility site diagram conceptual study by a design professional illustrating proposed development of the site (based on the eventual size of the school, if there are plans for expansion), indicating:
+9. Feasibility site diagram - conceptual study by a design professional illustrating proposed development of the site (based on the eventual size of the school, if there are plans for expansion), indicating:

 - Property lines and measurements

 - Setbacks, right-of-ways and easements

 - Vehicular access and parking

 - Pedestrian and bicycle access

 - Building zone

 - Drainage concept

 - Utility routes or systems

 - Activity fields and courts

 - Limit-lines and calculation of useable area

 - Existing features to be demolished or preserved

 - Future expansion capability

-Step III expenses are capped at \$30,000.
-Final distribution of monies to purchase the site may be made if Step III reveals no serious problem with the site.
+If final distribution of monies are approved to purchase the site, distribution may be made if Step III reveals no serious problem with the site.
 The school district will provide documentation of the actual expenditures from the monies provided and the actual closing costs within 60 days of the final distribution.
 Expenditures exceeding this amount require approval by the Board.
 If the site is rejected as a result of information gathered in Step III, the school district repeats Steps II and III with a new site.

-Establishing Fair Market Value (Standard Practice November 1, 2007)
+Establishing Fair Market Value (Standard Practice November 1, 2007, August 3, 2022)

 For a land purchase, two appraisals are performed.
 The seller is offered the lower of the two valuations.
-If accepted, staff presents Step III to the Board for approval.
-If the lower valuation is not accepted, staff shall order a Review Appraisal to be performed by a third appraiser.
-The seller is then offered the valuation chosen or determined by the Review Appraiser.
-If the seller accepts the valuation chosen or determined by the Review Appraiser, staff presents Step III to the Board for approval.
-If the seller declines the valuation chosen or determined by the Review Appraiser, the district may pursue another parcel.
+If accepted, SFOB staff presents Step III to the Board for approval.
+If the lower valuation is not accepted, SFOB staff shall order a Review Appraisal to be performed by a third appraiser.
+The seller is then offered the valuation determined by the Review Appraiser.
+If the seller accepts the valuation determined by the Review Appraiser, SFOB staff presents Step III to the Board for approval.
+If the seller declines the valuation determined by the Review Appraiser, the district may pursue another parcel.
+The district may contribute local funds beyond the fair market value.